 I love the fun, relaxed attitude during the summer, where you lose track of what day and time it is, but it definitely messes with our meal schedules.
 My kids are usually on the fend-for-yourself lunch plan and I am constantly forgetting to cook dinner because it’s so bright and hot out at dinner time, and my kids usually aren’t home because they’re off with friends, that lately I’ve been ALL about the quick and easy meals.
-I’ve been making a better effort to plan more effectively and have my kids head home each day for dinner, and I often cook from our meal plan, but at least a couple days of the week I need something really fast.
+I’ve been making a better effort to plan more effectively and have my kids head home each day for dinner, but at least a couple days of the week I need something really fast.

 I whipped up these sandwiches last week simply because I needed to use all of these ingredients, and my kids loved them so much that they requested a repeat a couple of times since then!
 So I figured I’d write up an actual recipe and share a few of my most favorite “quick-fix” shortcut ingredients.
 I’m going to name-drop a bunch of brand names, but this isn’t sponsored by any of them- just a few things I really love and use a lot so I thought I’d share so you can maybe love them too.